wangweifcc/memristive_dbn_yflash/README.md

 # Memristive deep belief network based on two-terminal floating gate memristor

-This project deposits the MATLAB code for memristive deep belief nework based on two-terminal floating gate memristor (y-flash).
+This project deposits the MATLAB code for memristive deep belief nework based on two-terminal floating gate memristor (y-flash device).
 It contains:
 - Y-flash device behaivor modeling code
 - Online traning code for memristive deep belief network

+Please refer to our published paper "Wei Wang et al., A memristive deep belief neural network based on silicon synapses, 2022."
+(Reference Information to be Completed!!) when runing this project.

 ## System requirements